AkumaVenom/TheDevilLands-UE4-UWP-XboxOne/README.md

 -Full Gamepad Controller Support.

 ---------------------------------------
-Project Currently Under 2GB & Uses LFS storage.

 Built for Xbox One using Unreal Engine 4.21 UWP

+Project Uses LFS storage.

+Project Is Currently 2.6 GB
 ---------------------------------------